Abhishek-77/Academic-Participation-And-Student-engagement-Portal/README.md

 ![Image](https://github.com/user-attachments/assets/c9f90249-b66c-487c-8bf6-1076bd1021bd)

 Totall 2047 students enrolled for AI course.
-Amoung them 945 students are Male and 882 are female while 220 students chose not to disclose gender.
+Amoung them 945 students are Male and 882 are female while 220 students have chosen not to disclose gender.
 Retentattion rate for Male students is higher (668) than that of Female (628) and for not disclosed students (138).
 74.87% is average of Attendance_Percentage.
 Enrollment trends shows consistancy with Max for month of Sep(185) and Min for month of May(151).